vialaurea/documentation/content/via_laurea_modules/accounting/accountable_persons.rst

 A new window opens where you specify:

-- Payment type: Send (when issuing from the cash register) or Receive (when depositing into the cash register)
+- Payment type: Send (when issuing from the cash register) or Receive (when depositing into the cash register);
-- Employee to whom the cash is issued
+- Employee to whom the cash is issued;
-- Amount issued
+- Amount issued;
-- Date of cash issuance
+- Date of cash issuance;
-- KIO/KPO number, which is automatically assigned (ensure the sequence is set in Accounting -> Configuration -> Sequences)
+- KIO/KPO number, which is automatically assigned (ensure the sequence is set in Accounting -> Configuration -> Sequences);
-- Who is responsible for the cash operations
+- KIO/KPO responsible - indicates who is responsible for cash transactions;
-- Purpose of the cash issuance
+- Reminder - the purpose of the cash issuance;
-- Journal - Cash (or can be, for example, a cash register, depending on the name of the journal for Cash transactions)
+- Journal - Cash (or can be, for example, a cash register, depending on the name of the journal for Cash transactions).

   .. image:: accountable_persons/number5.jpg
      :alt: Cash issuance details

 Check account correspondences by clicking "Journal Entry".
 If all is well, confirm the transaction.

-Depositing cash into the cash register:
+**Depositing cash into the cash register:**

 - Navigate to Clients -> Payments -> New.